-Roll Call (CQ) touts itself as the "insider's newspaper " to happenings in Congress.
+Touts itself as the "insider's newspaper " to happenings in Congress.
 Its policy is to "report from a nonpartisan perspective on members of Congress, congressional caucuses, political races, the status of major bills,

 and the activities of major committees.
 The newspaper also includes opinion columns."

-The Congressional Timeline arrays more than 550 of the nation's laws on a timeline beginning in 1933 and continuing to the present.
+Arrays more than 550 of the nation's laws on a timeline beginning in 1933 and continuing to the present.
 A second timeline "band" depicts major political events of the period as a way to provide context for Congress's law-making.
+The Timeline is the creation of the The Dirksen Congressional Center, a "non-partisan, not-for-profit organization

-A Century of Lawmaking for a New Nation: U.S. Congressional Documents and Debates, 1774-1875 is a Library of Congress Web Site that offers a collection of early documents and publications of Congress, including the Annals of Congress, Congressional Globe, House and Senate Journals, Statutes at Large and other resources.
+a Library of Congress Web Site that offers a collection of early documents and publications of Congress, including the Annals of Congress, Congressional Globe, House and Senate Journals, Statutes at Large and other resources.